andrewcockerham/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 3: January 4, 2017

+**Today's Progress**: Felt better about my progess.
+A new day, a new perspective.

+**Thoughts:** Trying to use the gon gem and code in the create action in the controller to check when each form is saved, then notify the view that it can now submit the next form.
+Also thinking that overall the multiform on a single page is maybe not the best strategy.
+Maybe I should switch to figuring out how to submit all in a single form.

+**Link to work:** It's proprietary work that I can't share yet, but here's a link to the [tweet](https://twitter.com/cockerhamAndrew/status/816644858068746240).

 ### Day 2: January 3, 2017

 **Today's Progress**: Same as yesterday....using jQuery to submit multiple forms on one page in Rails.